-Made from green cabbage, fresh onion, white wine vinegar, and a variety of spices like cumin, it’s a refreshing coleslaw that is enjoyed by many!
+Made from green cabbage, fresh onion, white wine vinegar, and a variety of spices such as caraway, it’s a refreshing coleslaw that is enjoyed by many!

 For Lisa, Krautsalat is a staple in German cooking.
 It’s a classic side dish that goes with typical Sunday meals in the part of Germany where she grew up.